JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - When rendering the fretboard for 7th chords or triads for example, I should do a simple check for possible shapes that can be played.
 These can be notes that are on adjacent frets, no more than 3 for example with triads.
 I will have to work on the implementation until it will helpful
 - Only include 3 adjacent strings and +2 frets at most from the middle

-## Testing sign up experience
-Previously I noticed that the redirect page to github was buggy.
-Test some common scenarios and perhaps remove github from the providers.
-- When signing up with email, show a toast that the user needs to verify their email before being able to sign in
-- Leave only Spotify as the provider

 # To be developed in v2